Vietnam.vn - Nền tảng quảng bá Việt Nam

 The SkyNet project is developed based on the application of drones, synthetic aperture radar (SAR) and AI technology to support faster and smarter search and rescue of victims in flooded areas.

-The project was developed with the criteria of: high-resolution image capture, stable mobile data transmission and real-time data reporting.
-SkyNet development costs were also optimized to bring economic benefits and diverse application scenarios when commercialized to the market.
+The project was developed with the criteria: high-resolution image capture, stable mobile data broadcasting and real-time data reporting.
+SkyNet development costs are also optimally calculated to bring economic benefits and diverse application scenarios when commercialized to the market.

 To participate in the Tech4Good Asia-Pacific competition, 2 months before, 6 students had to pass 2 rounds of the "Seeds for the Future 2024" program.
 First was the preliminary round with the participation of more than 400 students, then studied and competed with 40 talented students to achieve the highest academic scores and qualify for international competitions.